dl1998/go-logging/examples/README.md

 Demonstrates how to use default logger (root) that writes messages in JSON format.

+## keyvaluelogger

+Demonstrates how to use default logger (root) that writes messages in key-value format.

 ## logtofile

 Demonstrates how to create a new custom logger that writes messages to the file.